 Something really great built by an intelligent mind but it is Nature that will determine its life.

 All Things Chinese

 It is also our mind that creates and determines Nature.
-The relationship between mind and Nature is mutual-correlation. 🙂
+The relationship between the mind and Nature is a mutual correlation. 🙂